jwalter/deepgram-java-sdk/README.md

 _NOTE: This SDK is completely unoffical and in no way endorsed or supported by Deepgram.
 Use at your own risk._

-Reactive work-in-progress Java and Kotlin SDK for [Deepgram](https://www.deepgram.com)'s automated speech recognition APIs.
+Work-in-progress reactive Java and Kotlin SDK for [Deepgram](https://www.deepgram.com)'s automated speech recognition APIs.

 To access the API you will need a Deepgram account.
 Sign up for free at